khalidbelhadj/interpreter/README.md

 - [x] Make fields optional in struct fields
     - This was a bit sketchy, maybe go over how types are passed to the evaluator.
 Might be useful in the future for other things.
 - [x] Negative numbers
-- [ ] Fix assigning to slice not copying over the value
-- [ ] Fix parsing to actually encode precedence
+- [ ] Fix spans being more accurate
+    - Remove Span::empty
 - [ ] Make strings more concrete
     - array of chars?
 How do we represent them?
     - multiline, special chars, utf-8 or whatever
+- [ ] Stack trace on panic in evaluation
+    - Distinguish between user and compiler errors
 - [ ] Variants
     - Enums
     - Raw unions
     - Tagged union
-- [ ] Better resolving of top levels
+- [ ] Better resolving of top levels, out of order
 - [ ] Recursive types
 - [ ] Const expressions
 - [ ] Type casting